dwzhu-pku/PoSE/README.md

 ![PoSE](imgs/pose.png)

-Take context window extension from 2,048 to 4,096 as an example, we partition the original context window of 2,048 tokens into two chunks, and adjust the position indices of the second chunk by adding a distinct skipping bias term.
+Take context window extension from 2,048 to 8,192 as an example, we partition the original context window of 2,048 tokens into two chunks, and adjust the position indices of the second chunk by adding a distinct skipping bias term.
 These bias terms, as well as the length of each chunk, are altered for each training example, so that the model can adapt to all relative positions of the target context window through fine-tuning.

 Notably, by decoupling fine-tuning length from target context window, PoSE can theoretically extend the context window **infinitely**, constrained only by memory usage for inference.
 With ongoing advancements for efficient inference~(e.g., vLLM, Flash Attention), we believe PoSE holds great promise for scaling the context window even further.

 ## 🔥 What's New
 * **[2023/10/10]** Updated our [paper](https://github.com/dwzhu-pku/PoSE/blob/master/paper/PoSE-v2.pdf) and code.
 Improved writing, added some discussion about chunk number and coverage possibility of relative positions in Appendix.
-Removed unused code and implemented a minor fix in `train_preprocess_function_pose` to make the coverage possiblity more uniform for large relative positions
+Removed unused code and implemented a minor fix in `train_preprocess_function_pose` to make the coverage possiblity more uniform for large relative positions.
 * **[2023/09/22]** Inclued results of PoSE on Baichuan2.
 We further consolidated the effectiveness of our method.
 * **[2023/09/19]** Our [paper](https://arxiv.org/abs/2309.10400) and code were released.